Cash Out Refinance Case Study - Kensington Ridge

 The Execution

-In 2023, we refinanced the acquistion debt, and the proceeds were sufficient to return 100% of initial capital plus a multiple of 1.85x.
+Ten years after the acquisition, we refinanced the acquistion debt, and the proceeds were sufficient to return 100% of initial capital plus a multiple of 1.85x.
 To date, we have produced a 14.46% simple per annum return, and the property is currently producing strong distributable cash flow.
 We see additional upside through continued interior and exterior upgrades.

 The Lesson

 The condition of the asset and the dearth of financing options created a buyer's market for this property.
 If we had allowed ourselves to be distracted by the condition of the asset and the financing challenges this created, we would not have been able to participate in this market's future promise.
-Although turning this asset around would involve an enormous amount of effort over many years, upgrading this property also meant that we could participate in the local market improvements we envisioned with an extremely favorable basis and downside protection.
+Although turning this asset around would involve an enormous amount of effort over many years, upgrading this property also meant that we could participate in the local market improvements we envisioned with an extremely favorable basis and significant downside protection.

 Tennis Court Prior to Pickleball Conversion